Prospects for cosmological constraints using gravitational wave memory: Master equation for GW memory

+where ${h}_I$ is related to the amplitude of the transient GW event at Earth~\cite{Maggiore:2018sht}.
+Substituting this in Eq.~\eqref{eq:master_Mink}, we have:

-Details of the burst profile are irrelevant to the present discussion.
-(See Appendix \ref{app:memory_profiles}.)
-Integrating the above equation for a finite time $(t_0, t_1)$ interval, we get $\Delta N_{\vartheta\vartheta} \sim r^2 \Delta h_{\vartheta\vartheta}^I$.
+where, $f(r,\vartheta,\phi)=r\, f(\vartheta,\phi) =r\, \cos\vartheta \cos (2\varphi)$.
+Integrating the above equation from $t_0$ to $t_1$, we get $\Delta N_{+} \sim r^2 \Delta h^I$.
 Since the GW burst falls as $\mathcal{O}(1/r)$, we find the memory observable in our formalism scale as $\mathcal{O}(r)$.
 Thus, it is a \emph{subleading term}, much akin to the Bondi shear~\cite{Flanagan:2015}.
-See also Appendix \ref{app:memory_profiles}.
-Thus, our analysis reveals the conventional non-oscillatory behavior of the memory observable such that the final spacetime is a shifted Minkowski~\cite{2010-Favata-CQG, Flanagan:2015} (See Fig. \ref{fig:enter-label}).
-Furthermore, Eq.(\ref{eq:master_Mink_2}) resembles a forced system, where the incoming GW provides the forcing term.
-Such forced systems have been discussed earlier in literature in Ref.~\cite{1985-Braginsky-JETP,Siddhant:2020}.
+Thus, our analysis reveals the conventional non-oscillatory behavior of the memory observable such that the final spacetime is a shifted Minkowski~\cite{2010-Favata-CQG, Flanagan:2015} (See Fig.`\ref{fig:enter-label} in appendix~\eqref{app:DOF}).
+We can identify $N_{ab}$ with GW memory in cosmology since ME leads to similar results to traditional methods in Minkowski.
+We now apply this to cosmology.

-Lastly, the master equation \eqref{eq:master-main} is a crucial step towards future observational implications of GW memory as it explicitly contains the non-linear dependence of the background quantities.
-For instance, the earlier work on GW memory in cosmological settings did not account for the non-linear dependence ~\cite{2022-Jokela.Sarkkinen-PRD}.
-Like in the electromagnetic memory~\cite{2023-Jana.Shanki-PRD}, this analysis shows that the GW memory contains a non-linear contribution of the geometry, which is a quintessential property of gravity!
-We now show that cosmological GW memory provides a distinct signature in identifying cosmological transition redshift.